Pepper Juice, anyone?

 Equal parts of each ingredient washed and chopped:

-Plus, I added organic red and a few yellow beets because I had them on hand and because they are an excellent blood and liver cleanser.
-I feel it adds extra support to the liver during illness.
+Plus, I added organic red and a few yellow beets because I had them on hand and because beets are an excellent blood and liver cleanser.

 1.)
 You may want to wear gloves when cutting the hot peppers.
-Beware of rubbing your eyes.
+Keep out of eyes.

 2.)
 Fill a jar 2/3rds full with the cut up ingredients.
 We used a quart canning jar with a tight sealing lid to allow for shaking the jar periodically.